Biden to announce climate actions at ex-coal plant in Mass.

 But the actions that Biden announces on Wednesday will not include a national emergency declaration to address the climate crisis — something that has been sought by activists and Democratic lawmakers after Sen. Joe Manchin, D-W.Va., last week scuttled talks on a legislative package.

-White House officials have said the option remains under consideration, although press secretary Karine Jean-Pierre on Tuesday declined to outline a timetable for a decision aside from saying no such order would be issued this week.
+White House officials have said the option remains under consideration.
+Press secretary Karine Jean-Pierre on Tuesday declined to outline a timetable for a decision aside from saying no such order would be issued this week.

+Gina McCarthy, Biden’s climate adviser, said the president is not “shying away” from treating climate as an emergency.
+She told CNN on Wednesday that he will be announcing a series of actions “over the next few weeks” to address the threat.

 Sen. Ed Markey, D-Mass., said he was “confident that the president is ultimately ready to do whatever it takes in order to deal with this crisis.”